salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 # How we teach this

-Since `lwc:dyanamic` is currently allowed only for internal developers, an internal doc describing this should be sufficient.
+Since `lwc:dyanamic` is currently allowed only for internal developers, an internal doc describing would be required.
+In addition, updating the OSS doc on `lwc:dynamic` would be required.